Aryano09/Alkira/README.md

 Note : Modal could have been a diffrent component depending on the need.

 Test Cases are yet to be added.
+Also the code is left to be cleaned.